CSCfi/csc-user-guide/docs/data/s3cmd.md

 <pre>s3cmd get s3://fish-bucket/zebrafish.tgz</pre>

-By default this bucket can be accessed only by the project members.
+By default, this bucket can be accessed only by the project members.
 However, with s3cmd setacl you can make the file publicly available:

 First make the fish-bucket public